Mind Lab Pro Review [2024]

 • Vinpocetine: 6mg

 This is relatively close to what Mind Lab Pro currently contains, with a few exceptions.
 The current formula adds vitamin B9 and maritime pine bark extract while removing pterostilbene and vinpocetine.
-Adding folate may or may not do much, but since it could improve your cognition if you’re deficient, it’s a good idea to include it just to cover your bases.
-The research behind maritime pine bark’s nootropic effects is new but promising.
+Adding folate may or may not do much, but it may improve your cognition if you’re deficient.
+(If you’re concerned about a folate deficiency, you should reach out to your doctor and have lab work done first to check.)
+And the research behind maritime pine bark’s nootropic effects is relatively new but still promising.

 Out of the four changes, removing vinpocetine is probably the best decision the company made.
 The FDA stated the year prior (2016) that vinpocetine doesn’t meet the definition of a dietary ingredient and had been submitted as a new pharmaceutical drug before it could be processed as a supplemental ingredient.
-That means Mind Lab Pro can’t legally continue including vinpocetine in their formula.
 Even more importantly, the FDA issued a safety warning three years later because vinpocetine can harm fetal development and cause miscarriages.

 Is Mind Lab Pro safe?

-Mind Lab Pro is generally safe for most healthy adults.
+Mind Lab Pro is generally safe for most healthy adults who aren’t pregnant or breastfeeding.
 Its relatively slim ingredient list reveals no serious contraindications nor much risk of scary side effects.
 Likewise, it has no caffeine or other stimulants, making it safe for those who are sensitive (or just want to keep enjoying their morning coffee uninterrupted).
-Opti Nutra also doesn’t recommend cycling, which is taking days off from regular use.
-A cycling recommendation is often a sign that a nootropic is either very strong or contains ingredients such as huperzine A that can build up in your system over time, either inducing a dependence or causing stronger side effects.
+Opti-Nutra also doesn’t recommend cycling, which is taking days off from regular use.
+A cycling recommendation is often a sign that a nootropic is either very strong or contains ingredients such as huperzine A (derived from Huperzia serrata or “toothed clubmoss”) that can build up in your system over time, either inducing a dependence or causing stronger side effects.

 There are no proprietary blends in Mind Lab Pro; all ingredients and doses are listed outright.
-Many other nootropics — including Alpha BRAIN and Focus Factor — combine ingredients into one dose of a blend to avoid sharing their formula, which is a net negative for you as a consumer because that makes it much harder to find out exactly what you’re taking.
+Many other nootropics — including Alpha BRAIN and Focus Factor — combine ingredients into blends to avoid sharing their formula, which is a net negative for you as a consumer because that makes it much harder to find out exactly what you’re taking.

-Mind Lab Pro is also tested by an independent third party for purity, potency, and activity, but these results aren’t available to the public.
+Mind Lab Pro is also tested by an independent third party for purity, potency, and activity, and these results are available to the public.
 Its ingredients are tested for quality before going into the manufacturing process, too, which verifies that you’re actually getting what the label says.
 This isn’t particularly common among nootropics, though most companies test at least once during manufacturing.
-(Qualia Mind, for example, tests its supplements twice during manufacturing, but does both tests in-house, introducing room for bias.)
-All Mind Lab Pro supplements are made in a GMP-certified FDA-registered facility, which we expect from any high-quality supplement manufacturer.
+(Qualia Mind, for example, tests its supplements twice during manufacturing but does both tests in-house, introducing room for bias.)
+All Mind Lab Pro supplements are made in a GMP-certified, FDA-registered facility, which we expect from any high-quality supplement manufacturer.

-Three other serious competitors have been subject to scientific studies: Onnit’s Alpha BRAIN, Focus Factor Original, and Qualia Mind.
-Alpha BRAIN’s research was conducted by consultants for the brand, yet that study still found less evidence it worked than this study on Mind Lab Pro.
+As mentioned previously, three other serious competitors have been subject to scientific studies: Onnit’s Alpha BRAIN, Focus Factor Original, and Qualia Mind.
+Alpha BRAIN’s research was conducted by consultants for the brand, yet that study still found less evidence it worked than the studies on Mind Lab Pro.
 Focus Factor used one test (the Rey Auditory Verbal Learning Test, which measures attention and short-term verbal recall) and found significant results, but didn’t go to the same lengths as Mind Lab Pro’s study team.
 Qualia Mind set up the most robust study, looking at six areas with validated questionnaires and a daily diary:

 • Executive functioning (Adult Executive Functioning Inventory, ADEXI)